Yazz-01/Dashboards-Visualizations/README.md

 * `otu_labels` as the hovertext for the chart.

-3. Creating a Bubble chart that displays each sample.
+3. Creating a Bubble chart that displays each sample:

 * `otu_ids` for the x values.